bemurphy/recruiting_form/README.md

 with a rack reloader such as shotgun and have the mails sent.
 However, the app will run fine with a reloader, other than jobs not executing in time.

+Finally, take note this app is written a bit differently than if you are used to Rails web apps.
+There's a few reasons for this:

+- To demonstrate a small Sinatra application for newer OCRuby members
+- For providing an example of an app that has no users, as they aren't always required
+- It serves as an example of object modeling with small lower level tools to get you thinking outside the box
+- Because using different patterns on side-projects is a good way to learn and experiment with new techniques *and* fight boredom.

 ## Tests

 The app has a couple basic capybara tests.
 Run with: